Maximum of the characteristic polynomial of the Ginibre ensemble: Gaussian approximation

 Combining formulae \eqref{ward6} and \eqref{ward7}, this completes the proof. \end{proof}

-\subsection{kernel approximation}
+\subsection{Kernel approximation}

-Let us recall that the probability measure $\P_N^*$ induces a determinantal process on $\C^N$ with correlation kernel $K_N^*$, \eqref{kernel2}.
-In order to estimate the RHS of \eqref{ward}, we need the asymptotics of the this kernel as the dimension $N\to+\infty$.
-In general, this is a challenging problem, however we expect that the kernel decays quickly off diagonal and that its asymptotics near the diagonal are universal in the sense that they are similar to that of the Ginibre correlation kernel $K_N$.
-In Section~\ref{sect:approx}, using the method of Berman \cite{Berman09}, see also \cite{Berman12, AHM10,AHM15}, we compute the asymptotics of $K_N^*$ near the diagonal.
-To state our result, let us define the \emph{approximate Bergman kernel}:
+Recall that the probability measure $\P_N^*$ induces a determinantal process on $\C^N$ with correlation kernel $K_N^*$, \eqref{kernel2}.
+In order to control the RHS of \eqref{ward}, we need the asymptotics of the this kernel as the dimension $N\to+\infty$.
+In general, this is a challenging problem, however it is expected that $K_N^*$ decays quickly off diagonal and its asymptotics near the diagonal are universal in the sense that they are similar to that of the Ginibre correlation kernel $K_N$.
+In Section~\ref{sect:approx}, using the method from Ameur--Hedenmalm--Makarov \cite{AHM10,AHM15} which relies on H\"ormander's inequality and the properties of reproducing kernels, we compute the asymptotics of $K_N^*$ near the diagonal.
+Recall that $g_N = g_N^{\g, \vec{z}}$ as in \eqref{g} and our Conventions~\ref{conv}.
+Let us also define the \emph{approximate Bergman kernel}:

-where $\Upsilon_N^w(u) = g_N(w) + \sum_{i=1}^\ell \frac{u^i}{i} \partial^i g_N(w)$.
+where $\Upsilon_N^w(u) : = \sum_{i=0}^{\ell} \frac{u^i}{i!} \partial^i g_N(w)$.
 We also let